 There are many opportunities to serve in the Legislative branch of government.
-Senate Member and Committee offices need staff to conduct legislative, communications, or administrative functions, while offices within the Senate Sergeant at Arms and Secretary of the Senate assist with daily support operations across the Senate.
+Senate Member and Committee offices have staff who handle constituent casework, legislative, communications, or administrative operations, while offices within the Senate Sergeant at Arms and Secretary of the Senate assist with daily support operations across the Senate.
 Additional opportunities exist within the U.S. House of Representatives and with other Legislative Branch Agencies, and may be found here.

 Each Senate office is an independent employer, responsible for their own candidate review and selection, as well as setting job requirements, compensation, and conditions of employment.
 Because Senate offices are not mandated to have Veterans’ specific programs, whether or not such programs exist, is at the sole discretion of the Senate office.
 If a Senate employing office does offer special programs or opportunities for Veterans, then information would be available on the Member or Committee’s website.